-Step 6 To change the name of the bookmark, enter CaptureMedia in the Bookmark Inspector name field and click Save.

-Step 7 Drag the CaptureMedia bookmark from the Media Browser panel to the File List task in the workflow editor.
-Because a directory was dragged in as a source task, Episode knows you intend to create a monitor.

-Step 8 Press Submit to start the workflow polling the directory for new files.
+- 6. To change the name of the bookmark, enter CaptureMedia in the Bookmark Inspector name field and click Save. - 7.
+Drag the CaptureMedia bookmark from the Media Browser panel to the File List task in the workflow editor.
+Because a folder was dragged in as a source task, Episode knows you intend to create a Watch Folder. - 8.
+Press Submit to start the workflow polling the Watch Folder for new files.
 Episode displays the Status panel, and your new task is running.